 For the full details of FINRA’s investigation, see FINRA Case #2011030498301.

 According to his FINRA Broker Report, Mr. Lampier was employed by Texas Securities from April 2012 through July 2013, Wall and Company Securities from February 2011 through May 2012, Guardian Direct Energy Programs from July 2010 through July 2010, and M&W Financial from August 2007 through July 2010.

 The foregoing information, which is publicly available on FINRA’s website, is being provided by The White Law Group.
-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.